Supporting Your Mental Health

 Mental Health Providers

-Timely, personalized care for behavioral health concerns through a greatly expanded network and rapid scheduling, matching individual needs with a qualified clinician, often as soon as the next day.
+- UpLift Virtual Mental Health Program.
+Timely, personalized virtual care for mental health concerns offering a greatly expanded network and rapid scheduling.
+UpLift matches your needs with a qualified clinician, often as soon as the next day.
 Visit UpLift.
 (Johns Hopkins Health Plans’ contract with Uplift currently covers members in MD, VA, FL and Washington DC.
 We continue our efforts to expand coverage to all states where UpLift has a presence.
 Please check back routinely for an expanded list and updates.)

 Find a mental health provider: